rustyb/dtm-beta-interactive/readme.md

 https://github.com/iRail/MIVBSTIBResource/blob/master/MIVBSTIBStopTimesDao.php

+http://bl.ocks.org/javisantana/7200781 - how to have mapbox and cartodb play nice

 Next step is to export each of the routes as separate layer for the sake of it.

 	"service_id"  = '1' AND "route_id"  IN ('0-123-b12-1', '0-13-b12-1', '0-145-b12-1', '0-15-b12-1', '0-150-b12-1', '0-16-b12-1', '0-27-b12-1', '0-27B-b12-1', '0-39A-b12-1', '0-4-b12-1', '0-40-b12-1', '0-46A-b12-1', '0-7-b12-1', '0-83-b12-1', '0-9-b12-1')